camillebaldock/rubyclopedia/README.md

 * Published x days ago
 * Name, description
 * For RubyTapas and RailsCasts: display if subscription needed or not
-* For RailsRogues and RailsCasts: go to episode page button
+* For RubyRogues and RailsCasts: go to episode page button
 * For RubyTapas:
      - if free episode, QQ
      - if paid episode, display text: "If you have a paid subscription, you can log in to QQ and download the episode from {insert link here}"